lab1092/blender-manual_ja/manual/modifiers/generate/booleans.rst

 =====

-Using the default Blender install, with the desired mesh Object selected, go to the :guilabel:`Properties Window` which is located at the right of your Blender Screen, below the Outliner.
+Using the default Blender install, with the desired mesh Object selected, go to the *Properties Window* which is located at the right of your Blender Screen, below the Outliner.
 Click on the Modifiers Context, which is represented by a wrench (see Fig.
 2 - The Boolean modifier; the wrench is highlighted in blue).
-Then, click on the :guilabel:`Add Modifier` Button and Blender will show you a list of all of the available Modifiers.
-The Boolean modifier is located on the third row in the :guilabel:`Generate` Column.
+Then, click on the *Add Modifier* Button and Blender will show you a list of all of the available Modifiers.
+The Boolean modifier is located on the third row in the *Generate* Column.

 You can also click on the *Add Modifier* Button and use :kbd:`N` to add the Boolean modifier,